uni-linux/recipes/src/daltonmenezes/node-install/README.md

 # Node Install
-This recipe is for Nodejs 12.x and npm installation.
+This recipe is for nodejs **latest LTS available version** and npm installation.

 # Usage